Rendering Guide: How to Make Your Models Look Great Online

 Option 1: Design freely, then convert to meshes

 You can model using Breps or meshes and convert everything at the end using components such as MeshBrep.
-This approach is fast and flexible, but automatic conversions can produce uneven meshes, inconsistent shading, or unpredictable vertex normals—problems that usually appear only after materials and lighting are applied.
+While this approach is fast and flexible, it comes with two significant risks:

 Option 2: Design meshes with intention